deanwampler/programming-scala-book-code-examples/README.md

 There is also my dedicated site for the book where occasional updates, clarifications, corrections, and lame excuses will be posted: [programming-scala.org](http://programming-scala.org).

 ## A Little History

+Some milestones (but probably not all of them...).

 | Key Dates          | Description |
 | :----------------- | :---------- |